-After your intake is completed and your CommuniCamp™ acceptance is confirmed (via $250 non-refundable deposit), we will create your child’s unique pre-camp CommuniComfort Experience.
-CommuniComfort is the approach we use at the SMart Center, modeled after concepts within Dr. Shipon-Blum’s S-CAT® Program, to help children build social and communication comfort in a given setting or with an individual.
-Before, during, and after camp, purposeful strategies are used to help ease anxiety, which will foster social comfort in a school-like setting and hence, communication.
+After your meeting is completed and your CommuniCamp™ acceptance is confirmed, we will create your child’s unique experience.
+CommuniComfort is the approach we use at the SMart Center, modeled after concepts within Dr. Shipon-Blum’s S-CAT® Program, to help campers build social and communication comfort in a given setting or with an individual.
+Before, during, and after camp, purposeful, specific strategies are used to help ease each child’s specific anxieties, which will foster social comfort in a school-like setting and hence, communication.

-The CommuniComfort Experience will conclude with a welcome pizza party the night prior to camp where campers and parents will meet their counselors, fellow campers, and tour the facility.
+Aspects of the intake and CommuniComfort process unite with a Welcome & Orientation Party the night prior to camp where campers and parents will meet their counselors, fellow campers, and tour the facility.
 Therapeutic, S-CAT® strategies are incorporated into this pre-camp event so we recommend arriving to the Philadelphia area the afternoon before the first day of the program.

 During CommuniCamp™ (after camper drop off), parents will meet each day with Dr. Elisa Shipon-Blum and our clinical staff for educational and support sessions.
 Parents will receive hands-on training and learn proven treatment strategies with goal charts, opportunities to ask questions, as well as time to connect with other parents.
 Campers will have a detailed schedule each day (9AM – 2PM) that consists of fun games and activities to foster social comfort, confidence, and progression of communication in a school-like setting.
 Campers work directly with their counselors and clinicians in their small groups or paired with buddies, as well as participate in pull-out sessions with our clinicians.